 The country’s industry consists of gold, diamonds, bauxite, alumina refining and light manufacturing.

 It exports alumina, gold, diamonds, bauxite and coffee.

 The international dialling code for Guinea is +224.

-Do you have any fun or interesting facts about Guinea you’d like to share here?
-Let us know in the comments section below!
+Do you know any fun facts about Guinea?
+Share them in the comments below!